• Skip to primary navigation

 It only takes a couple of minutes to fry them.
 (A few of mine got darker than I wanted them because I was trying to do too many things at once.
 They're still good though, so don't worry if they don't turn out perfect.)

-Remove the donuts with a strainer or slotted spoon onto a thick layer of paper towels to drain for a couple of minutes, then transfer them to a wire rack.
+Remove the donuts with a strainer or slotted spoon onto a thick layer of paper towels to drain for a couple of minutes, then transfer them to a wire rack to cool.

 donuts left to rise